liangshiweigithub/update/c++/Coroutine.md

 2. Destroy all variables with automatic storage duration in reverse order they were created.
 3. Call promise.final_suspend() and co_await the result.

+if instead, execution leaves \<body-statements> due to an unhandled exception then:

+1. catch the exception and call promise.unhandled_exception from within the catch-block.
+2. Call promise.final_suspend() and co_await the result.

 Destroying the coroutine frame involves:

 1. Call the destructor of the promise object.